 The goal is to create the application efficiently and with as low of a cost as possible.
 The project outline must be clear and well defined to make sure there are no misunderstandings and mistakes when developing the application.

 Advertising the application is crucial as the number of users using the application will determine the outcome of success.
 More advertising means more potential users thus, increasing the popularity of the application.

+Due to the COVID-19 pandemic, the development of the application may encounter a roadblock due to restrictions such as the lockdown rule.
+This will hinder the development and may decrease efficiency, effectiveness, and increase costs.

 1.7 Recommendation

+It is strongly recommended that OpenXcell thoroughly reads and understands the contents within the system proposal.
+If OpenXcell finds any concerns or roadblocks after reading the proposal, OpenXcell can make altercations that they believe will better the final application.
+All altercations must be informed to the GoGoGrocery team.
+GoGoGrocery recommends having meetings at the end of a week to share progress and keep track of the schedule.
+If OpenXcell follows the steps, the application will be completed.

 1.8 Document Overview